 Enjoy beautiful views while zip-lining across Palo Duro Canyon State Park.
 The Palo Duro Canyon Zip Line Adventure Park is perfect for first-timers or repeat thrill seekers!

 Watching the famous Texas Musical Show at the Pioneer Amphitheater is one of the best things to do in Palo Duro Canyon State Park.
 It is a family-friendly show focused on the 1800s and the Texas Panhandle settlers.
 The show brings these fictional characters to life through stories, music, dancing, humor, and an amazing firework show.

 The show is only performed from June 1st through mid-August.

 Bonus: Things to Do Near Palo Duro State Park

 Palo Duro Canyon State Park is only 30 minutes away from Amarillo.
 Though there is plenty of things to do in Amarillo there are two attractions on Route 66 that you cannot miss – a steak dinner at The Big Texan Steak Ranch and an Instagram-worthy photo at Cadillac Ranch.

 In addition, there is another great Texas State Park worth visiting near Palo Duro.

 Cadillac Ranch is a public art installation and sculpture of ten vintage Cadillac lined up in a row and buried nose-down into the dirt.
-The Cadillacs are all spray painted by millions of visitors a year.
-That’s right, at this public art installation you can make your mark on this famous route 66 landmark.
+The Cadillacs are all spray painted from millions of visitors a year.
+That’s right, this public art installation is for visitors to make their mark on this famous landmark.

 You can buy spray paint from a nearby vendor or bring your own.
-Spray paint your name or fun art.
-Then take a picture with it because it will not last for long.
-Chances are it will be gone the next day from another spray painter!
+Spray paint your name or fun art and take a picture with it because it will not last for long.
+Chances are it will be gone the next day from someone else leaving their mark!

 Enjoy a Steak Dinner at The Big Texan Steak Ranch